Typically, as a volunteer you will be given the chance to:

 Will it cost me anything?

-Most charities and organisations will pay part or all of your voluntary expenses (for example, travel and possibly lunch), so your choice to volunteer in retirement shouldn’t be restricted by a fear of cost.
+Most charities and organisations will pay part or all of your voluntary expenses (for example, travel and possibly lunch), so your choice to volunteer shouldn’t be restricted by a fear of cost.

 Why not get started today?